marloncori/rust_codes/README.md

 # rust_codes
 Rust sample codes, enjoy them!

-Big thanks to Bogdan from the Youtube Channel Let's Get Rusty, as well to the authors of the following five great books:
+Big thanks to Bogdan from the Youtube Channel "Let's Get Rusty", as well to the authors of the following five great books:
     1) "The Rust Programming Language" (by Rust developpers' team);
     2) "Rust Web Programming" (by Maxwell Flitton);